-It is one of the most challenging experiences women go through in their lives, and especially for women with preexisting medical conditions—it can cost them their life.
+It is one of the most challenging experiences women go through, and especially for women with preexisting medical conditions—it can cost them their life.

 Complications during childbirth can be life-threatening or debilitating Occurrences of serious complications during childbirth are rising in the U.S. and can threaten the lives of both mother and child.

 Bacteria that are typically active in the vagina before pregnancy can cause an infection in open wounds after a mother delivers her baby.
 This bacteria can affect the uterus and areas around the uterus.

 There is typically a low chance of developing these infections unless the woman is young and there is an unscheduled cesarean, or a long delivery with excessive bleeding.

 About one in three women deliver their babies via C-section.
 Of those women, as many as 18% will go on to develop chronic pain from the scar tissue resulting from that surgery.

 One young mother lost nearly half her body's blood during her c-section.
 After a week in the hospital, she thought the worst was over, but she went on to develop chronic pain around the scar tissue where the incision was made.

 Common complications during childbirth include perineal tears (when the area between the vagina and the anus tears or is surgically cut), excessive bleeding, perinatal asphyxia (when the child does not get enough oxygen), and abnormal heart rate of the baby.

 Many of these conditions also go unmonitored after childbirth because women are so focused on their child's health that they neglect their own.
 One study found that as many as 40% of women don't go to their own doctor's appointment check-up after giving birth.